valentina893/Snake/README.md

 # Snake_Game

 Note: This is an early prototype.
-Collision detection with walls or the snake’s body has not yet been implemented — the only interactions currently handled are with apples.
+Apples can sometimes spawn on top of the snake.
+Might fix later if I am motivated enough.

+Controls:
+- WASD/Arrow Keys: changing direction of snake.
+- R: restarting the game.
+- ESC: quitting the game.

 sdl2 is a required dependency